-Today’s critter is the colubus monkey.
-There are two species of black and white colobus monkeys found in Kenya, the ones that live in coastal forests and the ones in inland high-country areas.
+This is the colobus monkey.
+There are 2 species of black and white colobus monkeys found in Kenya, the ones that live in coastal forests and the ones in inland high-country areas.
 Red colobus monkeys are also found in East Africa, but are endangered and very rare.
-Two other types of colobus monkeys in Africa are the black colubus and the olive colubus.
+2 other types of colobus monkeys in Africa are the black and the olive.
 These monkeys live in all types of forests, including montane and gallery forests.
+These critters are under threat from hunting and habitat loss.

 First the Stats…